Skip to content

 Smangus is located on a high mountain above 1,500 meters above sea level in Hsinchu County.
 This is a remote village populated by the Atayal tribe.
 Due to its remote location, many traditional Atayal lifestyles have been preserved in this area.

 As people enter the tribe, most of the buildings are made from wood, and the area is populated with many wood carvings.
 Setting out from the village, there is a mountain trail.
 You can first go through a green bamboo forest and then finally reach a group of giant trees that are 3,500 years old.
-If you visit here in February or March, there will be cherry blossom along some pathways.
+If you visit here in February or March, there will be cherry blossoms along some pathways.

 Taiwan